Close Embrace Social Dance

 [As noted elsewhere, women leaders must wear pants, rather than dress or skirt, and low heeled shoes (both pants and low-heeled shoes may be women's styles of any color) or black ballet flats.
 If women followers wear ballet flats, color should be pink or other light color.
 Men's ballet flats should always be black.]

-Remember that we are dancing in close embrace, with apilado, meaning torsos pressed against one another.
+Remember that we are dancing in close embrace with light apilado, meaning torsos pressed against one another.
 Avoid wearing clothing that might make this uncomfortable, such as metal adornments around your torso.

 Women with big hairstyles should consider tying their hair to the left side, to avoid getting their hair in the leader's face.